stellar-deprecated/style-guide/README.md

 <h2>Contribute</h2>
 Watch for changes as we continue to flesh out this style guide.

-Opportunities for contribution will be more abundant in the future, but for now, we love feedback.
+Opportunities for contribution will be more abundant in the future.
+For now, we love feedback.
 Give it on Twitter (<a href = "https://twitter.com/verbagetruck">@verbagetruck</a>, <a href = "https://twitter.com/StellarOrg">@StellarOrg</a>) or via email (jessica at stellar dot org).

 <h2>Contents</h2>
 I. Overview